+The Fillmore SWCD has several ongoing special projects that will be implemented over the next several years.
 The Fillmore SWCD continues to provide assistance to create farmstead windbreaks for future energy conservation and offers state cost-share funds to provide 75% not to exceed established cost-share rates on file at the SWCD.

-The Cover Crop program will continue in 2011 if funding can be obtained from additional sources, such as the RC&D and The Nature Conservancy.
-Work has begun with local cooperatives and the MDA to pursue funding to retrofit airflow sprayers to seed winter rye into standing soybeans.
+The Cover Crop program will continue with funding from The Nature Conservancy (TNC).
+Work continues with local cooperatives and the MDA to pursue funding to retrofit airflow sprayers to seed winter rye into standing soybeans.
+The modification can also be used for split nitrogen applications, which can reduce application rates and the risk of nitrogen loss into water resources.